 Get Insured Before Backpacking Hong Kong

-Even if you are only going on a short trip to Hong Kong, you should always travel with insurance.
+Even if you are only going on a short, weekend trip to Hong Kong, you should always travel with insurance.
 Have fun on your backpacking adventure but please do get insurance – take it from someone who has racked up tens of thousands of bucks on an insurance claim before, you need it.

 As a wise man once said, if you can’t afford travel insurance, you shouldn’t be traveling – so be sure to get your backpacker insurance sorted before you head off on a backpacking adventure!
 Traveling without insurance would be fucking stupid.
 I highly recommend World Nomads.